Remote repository

 -

 Copy the contents of the SSH key and return to the hosting site.
-Click on the user avatar and select Edit profile from the context menu.
+Click on the user’s avatar and select Edit profile from the context menu.

 -

-Open the SSH-keys section, paste the previously copied key into the designated field and click the Add key button:
+Open the SSH-keys section, paste the previously copied key into the designated field and click on the Add key button.:

 -

-Next, go to the page of the required project and clone its repository with the SSH key:
+Next, go to the page of the desired project and clone its repository using an SSH key.:

 Enter the command to clone the repository: